maikewu/forms/docs/fields/26-on-change-rules.md

 After transforming the data, the `target` field must be defined by entering a field `id`.
 Fields with several properties need a `propertyName` additional.

 ### Example:
-The `singleLineTextInput` provides a `STRING` and the `mulitLineTextInput` expects a `STRING`.
+The `singleLineTextInput` provides a `STRING` and the `mulitLineTextInput` expects a `STRING` [List of expected / provided data types per field](#fields-and-data-type).
 Therefore no transformation is necessary to send the data to the target field.

 But if you would like to transfer the name from `userSingleSelect` (provided type: `USER_INFO`) to the `name` property of the `signatureSection` (expected type: `STRING`) then you need to transform the data: